jstachio/jstachio/README.md

  * Friendly error messages with context.

  * Zero configuration.
 No plugins or tweaks are required.
-   Everything is done with standard javac with any IDE or build-system.
+   Everything is done with standard javac with any IDE and/or build-system.

  * Non-HTML templates are supported.
 Set of supported formats is extensible.